UX-Wizards/wizards-wiki/content/en/get-started.md

 Feel free to write something in #suggestion-box to find people that may be interested in your project as well.
 If you have an idea but don’t currently have the bandwidth to start something, add it to our <list of ideas> and maybe someone else will be inspired to pick it up!

 **Next Steps**\
-Once you have your idea and potentially a project leader, message a member on E-Board about your proposal and to get your project on the <list of current projects>.
+Once you have your idea and potentially a project leader, message a Wizard on E-Board about your proposal and to get your project on the <list of current projects>.
 This doc is our reference to reduce overlapping of projects but also so E-Board knows with whom to keep in touch.

 E-Board can also help you with resources you may need.
 Some examples may be: Zoom access, posting your event publicly on MeetUp, getting a banner made for your event, etc. They can also ask around for Wizards interested in joining your project if you’d prefer not to ask around yourself or if you’re having trouble reaching people.